 Cerebral Palsy: Frequently Asked Questions

 Cerebral palsy is a group of movement disorders that occurs as the result of brain damage before, during, or shortly after birth, and it can have far-reaching consequences for children and their families.
-As birth injury attorneys who fight on behalf of victims across Florida, our Miami trial lawyers at Freidin Brown, P.A. have experience handling cases involving birth injuries like cerebral palsy, and know that families have many questions about the condition and their rights when it comes to pursuing legal action against negligent health care providers.
+As birth injury lawyers who fight on behalf of victims across Florida, our Florida trial lawyers at Freidin Brown, P.A. have experience handling cases involving birth injuries like cerebral palsy, and know that families have many questions about the condition and their rights when it comes to pursuing legal action against negligent health care providers.

 To provide more information about cerebral palsy, its implications for families, and how it relates to birth injury lawsuits and medical malpractice, we have answered some frequently asked questions below.